 c.
-Connected : the communication with MOBILARM device is Ok.

-d.
-Signal Lost : the MOBILARM has been connected in the past, however no signal is being detected from the MOBILARM.
-Check wire connections from the GPS Chart Plotter to the e.
-No valid GPS position : the communication with MOBILARM device is Ok, but the
+Connected d.
+Signal Lost the communication with MOBILARM device is Ok. the MOBILARM has been connected in the past, however er no signal is being detected from the MOBILARM.
+Check wire connections from the GPS Chart Plotter to the MOBILARM. e.
+No valid GPS position : the communication with MOBILARM device is Ok, but the GPS position fix is not received from the GPS Chart Plotter.